ubi-coro/openeb/docs/compile-linux.md

 > [!NOTE]
 >
-> Note that when creating the virtual environment, it is necessary to use the `--system-site-packages` option to ensure that the SDK packages installed in the system directories are accessible.
+> When creating the virtual environment, it is necessary to use the `--system-site-packages` option to ensure that the SDK packages installed in the system directories are accessible.
 However, this option also makes your local user site-packages (typically found in `~/.local/lib/pythonX.Y/site-packages`) visible by default.
 > To prevent this and maintain a cleaner virtual environment, you can set the environment variable `PYTHONNOUSERSITE` to true.

 Optionally, you can run the `activate` command (`source /tmp/prophesee/py3venv/bin/activate`) to modify your shell's environment variables, setting the virtual environment's Python interpreter and scripts as the default for your current session.
 This allows you to use simple commands like `python` without needing to specify the full path each time.

 The Python bindings of the C++ API rely on the [pybind11](https://github.com/pybind) library, specifically version 2.11.0.